d2d-weizhi/project-flow/README.md

 ### Functionality Choices:

 - **Prioritizing Core Features**: Given the time constraints of this assignment, I focused on delivering a solid foundation with core CRUD (Create, Read, Update, Delete) functionality for tasks.
 This involved building a user-friendly Task List and Task Form.
+I've also added the search/filter functionality considering that it is one of the most important features of any data-driven applications.
 - **Local Storage for Persistence (Unique User Sessions)**: To provide a basic level of data persistence and simulate unique user sessions, I implemented localStorage to store task data.
 This approach avoids the need for a full backend database setup, which would have exceeded the scope of this assignment.
 - **Dark and Light Theme**: To enhance the user experience, I implemented a dark and light theme switcher, allowing users to customize their visual preference.
-This feature leverages CSS variables and conditional class names for efficient theme toggling.
+I have added the more standard MUI dark/light ThemeProvider for a more consistent look and feel across their components.

 ### Collaboration and Future Enhancements:

 - **Accelerated Development with Gemini**: I collaborated with Gemini, a large language model, to significantly speed up the development process.
 Gemini assisted in generating code snippets, suggesting solutions, and identifying potential issues.
 I maintained a hands-on approach, thoroughly testing and modifying the generated code to ensure its correctness and alignment with best practices.
-- **Drag-and-Drop and Filtering (Future Considerations)**: While time constraints prevented me from implementing advanced features like drag-and-drop task management and filtering within the Task List, I recognize their value and plan to explore them in future iterations of this project.
+- **Drag-and-Drop (Future Considerations)**: While time constraints prevented me from implementing advanced features like drag-and-drop task management within the Task List, I recognize its value and plan to explore them in future iterations of this project.